Honors Algebra 1

 On all tests, students submit test corrections which also go in the test grade category.
 It is in the figuring out one’s errors that the most learning happens!

-Many tests are take-home tests so we can use our class time for direct instruction, working lots of problems, and review games.
+Most tests are take-home tests so we can use our class time for direct instruction, working lots of problems, and review games.

 -